Mannar martyrs

-In 1544, during the Crisis of the Sixteenth Century (1521–1597) in the Jaffna Kingdom, Cankili I killed 600 Catholic converts.
-Portuguese missionaries attributed the baptism, martyrdom and intercession of the Mannar Martyrs to the rapid conversion and growth of Catholicism in Sri Lanka.
-In a letter found in the Archives of the Society of Jesus (S.J.) dated 19 December 1561, Anrique Anriquez the first Mannar parish priest (1561–1564) gives details of how rapidly the island was converted, and churches and hospital built all around the island.
+In 1544, during the Crisis of the Sixteenth Century (1521–1597) in the Jaffna Kingdom, Cankili I killed 600 Catholic Christian converts.
+Portuguese missionaries attributed the baptism, martyrdom and intercession of the Mannar Martyrs; to the rapid conversion and growth of Catholic Christianity in Sri Lanka.
+In a letter found in the archives of the Society of Jesus (Jesuits) dated 19 December 1561, Anrique Anriquez, the first Mannar parish priest (1561–1564), gives details of how rapidly the island was converted, and how churches and hospitals were built all around the island.
 The Christians of the island of Mannar were held up as a model.
 He wrote since their arrival, over a thousand people converted to Christianity.

-A Sri Lankan trilingual film named Praana ('Praana' in Sinhala, 'Seeds' in English and 'Viththukkal' in Tamil), was made in 2022, based on this incident.
+A Sri Lankan trilingual film named Praana ('Praana' in Sinhala, 'Seeds' in English and 'Viththukkal' in Tamil), directed by Sanjaya Nirmal was made in 2022, based on this incident.